Phantasy Star (video game): Production

 The female heroine, Alis, was a sharp contrast compared with the typical male protagonists of other RPGs.
 Kodama had designed female characters before but never one in a strong and prominent role.
 This was an uncommon portrayal when games at the time usually had a damsel in distress.
 Kodama went through about a dozen designs until she achieved a strong but feminine character, one with whom female gamers could empathize.
 Noah was also designed by Kodama, as a mysterious and intelligent character.
 In the original draft, Noah was an androgynous character and would become male or female depending on how the player progressed.
 Eventually, it was decided the character would be male.
 Ohshima designed Odin because Kodama did not enjoy drawing muscular men.
 Kodama envisioned the visual contrast between Noah and Odin as comparable to that between Raistlin Majere and Caramon Majere in the Dragonlance book series.
 Ohshima was also responsible for a third of the monster designs, at most.
 The lead monster designer enjoyed classic fantasy monsters such as golems and Medusa, so these types of characters appeared in the final game.
 Myau was designed by Takako Kawaguchi.

-At four megabits, the game's data was large for the time.
+At four megabits (500K), the game's data was large for the time.
 Phantasy Star was only the second game for the Master System to use a chip this large.
 It was one of four games where it would be used.
 In spite of the chip's capacity, the team made many compromises to save space.
 The original story featured four planets, but this was reduced to three.
 The artists had to make compromises with the backgrounds and battle animations.
 Background scenes were mirrored vertically to save space.
 This created inconsistencies with shadowing.
 There were plans for a password system to save progress, but this was cut due to memory limitations; batteries were used instead.
 The team wanted to have a password feature as a failsafe in case saving the data corrupted it as was often the case in playtests.
 Instead, Naka programmed a backup of the save data that could be used to restore a corrupted save file.

 Composer Uwabo noted that the game was developed during the Japanese economic bubble, which fueled his enthusiasm which he believes is reflected in the music.
-The game was compatible with the Master System FM synthesis expansion unit which housed a Yamaha YM2413 chip that added nine more mono channels to the console's programmable sound generator (PSG), the SN76489.
+The game was compatible with the Master System FM synthesis expansion unit which housed a Yamaha YM2413 chip that added nine more mono channels to the console's programmable sound generator (PSG), the Texas Instruments SN76489.
 The expansion gave the soundtrack a wider range and heavier bass.
 The unit was not released outside Japan.